What is a Displaced Cat?

 Cost of On-Site Services

 On-site services packages are highly customized and an estimate will be provided upon submission of a Lost Pet Form.
-Just to give you a rough idea, a typical displaced cat search would start at $530 if you are located in the local service area.
-This estimate includes a lost pet consultation and 2-hour on-site search, but does not include any equipment rental.
-Equipment rental is an additional $20 to $50 each for different traps and cameras.
+Just to give you a rough idea, a typical displaced cat search would be around $800 if you are located in the local service area.
+This estimate includes a lost pet consultation with one week support, a 2-hour on-site search, and rental of one trap and two cameras.
+Additional equipment rental costs $30 to $75 each for different traps and cameras..

 Rental of equipment requires signing an agreement that you will replace the cost of the equipment if it is lost, stolen or damaged.
 A deposit for the (full or partial) replacement cost of rental equipment may be required at the time of rental and is not included in the above estimate.
 This will be refunded minus any outstanding rental fees or replacement costs of lost/stolen/damaged equipment.
 You are responsible for any fees incurred in returning equipment whether you choose to mail equipment or pay for on-site pick up.
 The full Equipment Rental Terms and Conditions are available within the Services Agreement.